sile-typesetter/sile/languages/README.md

 * A hyphenation patterns module
 * Localization strings

+## Localization strings

+Each locale may have a `messages.ftl` file that provides translations of strings that may be output into documents.

 ## Hyphenation patterns

 Hyphenation rules are typically handled via patterns for the Knuth-Liang hyphenation algorithm.